 How do you know if the gluten-free symbol on a product’s packaging means it is safely gluten-free?

-Not all ‘GF’ symbols mean the same thing even though many of them look the same or similar.
-Confusing, right?
+Not all gluten-free statements and symbols mean the same thing.
+To make things even more confusing, many of them look the same or similar, too.

-GFCO has certified over 60,000 products gluten-free, to date and continue to test and approve more every month.
-Gluten Intolerance Group is committed to helping everyone living gluten-free.
+GFCO has certified over 60,000 gluten-free products to date and continues to test and approve more every month.
+Gluten Intolerance Group is on a mission to make life easier for everyone living gluten-free.
 That is something you can count on!